Monarchy of Denmark: Christiansborg Palace

 In addition, parts of Christiansborg Palace in Copenhagen are also at the disposal of the monarch.
 It is the site of official functions such as banquets, state dinners, diplomatic accreditations, public audiences, meetings of the Council of State, receptions, royal christenings, lyings-in-state and other ceremonies.
 Also, the Royal Stables which provide the ceremonial transport by horse-drawn carriage for the royal family, are located here.

 The present building, the third with this name, is the last in a series of successive castles and palaces constructed on the same site since the erection of the first castle in 1167.
 The palace today bears witness to three eras of architecture, as the result of two serious fires in 1794 and in 1884.
 The main part of the current palace, finished in 1928, is in the historicist Neo-Baroque style.
 The chapel dates to 1826 and is in a Neoclassical style.
 The showgrounds were built 1738–46, in a Baroque style.

 The royal parts of the palace are open to the public when not in use.

 Fredensborg Palace

 Another residence is Fredensborg Palace north of Copenhagen which is used principally in Spring and Autumn.
 It is often the site of state visits and ceremonial events in the royal family.

 The palace may be visited by the public on guided tours when not in use.

 Graasten Palace

 In Jutland, Graasten Palace is at the disposal of the monarch.
-It was used as the summer residence of King Frederick IX and Queen Ingrid.
+It was used as the summer residence of King Frederik IX and Queen Ingrid.
 Since the death of Queen Ingrid in 2000, the Queen has stayed at Graasten for a yearly vacation in summer.